blueturtleai/gimp-stable-diffusion/README.md

 6. Click on the folder symbol on the left.
 Open the "gdrive/MyDrive" folder and navigate to the model file from huggingface, which you uploaded before.
 Select the model file, click on the three dots and select "copy path".
 Close the file explorer via the cross.
 7. Copy the copied path into the input field "checkpoint_model_file" in the "Load Model" section and click on the arrow on the left.
 Wait until finished.
 8. Click on the arrow left to "Enter ngrok Authtoken".
 Copy the authtoken into the input field where the cursor blinks and press enter.
 Wait until finished.
 9. Click on the arrow left to "Waiting for GIMP requests".
 The arrow on the left won't stop spinning in this case.
-If everything is okay, you should something like this:
+If everything is okay, you should see something like this:
 ```
  * Serving Flask app "__main__" (lazy loading)
  * Environment: production